gregoiredierendonck/Oney-Triggers/README.md

-# Labo3G - Triggers email
+# Oney - Triggers email

 A collection of responsive trigger email for Oney